 It's very important to take RMDs into account when contemplating how you'll withdraw money from your savings.
 Why?
-If you withdraw less than your RMD, you will pay a penalty tax equal to 50% of the amount you failed to withdraw.
+If you withdraw less than your RMD, you will pay a penalty tax equal to 25% of the amount you failed to withdraw (a timely correction could reduce the tax to 10%).
 The good news: You can always withdraw more than your RMD amount.